 CARS.COM — Trying to put a time or mileage limit on how long brake pads and rotors should last is harder than trying to predict what kind of gas mileage you should expect.
 Brake life depends on how much we drive, where we drive (think city versus highway) and how we drive (meaning lead foot versus slow and steady).
+Brakes pads wear out at different rates depending on these and a number of other factors, so it’s hard to determine when you will need to replace.
+Let’s take a closer look at how long brake pads last and how to tell when they are due for replacement.
+We will also discuss rotors and some of the most common signs that rotors are going bad.

 Related: Brake Pads: What You Need to Know

 If you drive in Boston, New York City or Chicago and spend more time stopping than going, you could need new brake pads every 15,000 miles.
 If you live in western Iowa and commute from Moville to Holstein, your pads could last three or four times that.
+Rotors typically last significantly longer than pads, and it is often possible to have them resurfaced rather than replacing them.

 If you own a hybrid or electric vehicle, your brakes should last longer because the regenerative brake systems they use provide much of the stopping power, reducing wear on the pads and rotors.
 In addition, applying the brakes early for a slow, gradual stop doesn’t increase brake wear, and it helps recharge the batteries for powering the electric motor.
 Some hybrid owners say their pads and rotors have lasted more than 80,000 miles.

 Because brakes are so important, monitor their condition instead of waiting for something to go wrong.
-For example, some rotors can be resurfaced for far less than it would cost to replace them if you don't wait until they're too far gone and have to be scrapped.
+For example, some rotors can be resurfaced for far less than it would cost to replace them if you don’t wait until they’re too far gone and have to be scrapped.
+All brake components wear down over time, but paying attention to the effects of wear and tear could help you save a lot of money and put off the need for a total replacement of an expensive component.

-After the first year or so of driving a new car, it's a good idea to have the brakes inspected at each oil change.
+After the first year or so of driving a new vehicle, it’s a good idea to have the brakes inspected at each oil change.
 Repair shops can measure pad thickness as well as check the condition of the rotors, calipers and associated hardware, the brake fluid and give you a status report.

-You might not need brake work that day, but it's better to know than to guess — and be wrong.
+You might not need brake work that day, but it’s better to know than to guess — and be wrong.
+Making sure your pads and rotors are in good shape, and keeping up with this vital car maintenance, could help you avoid a serious accident while behind the wheel.

 Cars.com’s Editorial department is your source for automotive news and reviews.
 In line with Cars.com’s long-standing ethics policy, editors and reviewers don’t accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com’s advertising, sales and sponsored content departments.